18 Mortgage Questions for Your Lender

 But that’s just a starting point.
 A mortgage lender will evaluate the entire spectrum of a homebuyer’s financial situation and find the true amount they’ll be able to borrow.
 The lender may also make recommendations for programs or loans for each buyer’s unique situation.

-So what is a mortgage note?
-It’s a legal contract between the lender and you that provides all the details about the loan, including the amount you were approved to borrow.
+When you get a loan, you’ll receive a mortgage note, a legal contract between the lender and you that provides all the details about the loan, including the amount you were approved to borrow.

 2. How Much of a Down Payment Do You Need?

-The 20% mark will enable you to forgo mortgage insurance on a conventional loan (one not insured by the federal government), but lower down payment amounts can help homebuyers obtain housing sooner.
+A 20% down payment will enable you to forgo mortgage insurance on a conventional loan (one not insured by the federal government), but lower down payment amounts can help homebuyers obtain housing sooner.
 There are plenty of options to explore with your lender.

 3. What Is the Interest Rate and APR?